AirZound – Bike Horn

 Home

 A big problem on the bike (especially when commuting or cycling in rush hour) is being cut up, being pulled out on or overtaken too closely.
-The AirZound is a fantastic and immensely loud bicycle horn.
-Bin that pathetic bell now and get one of these 115 decibel, rechargeable air horns.
+The AirZound is a fantastic and immensely loud bicycle air horn.
+Bin that pathetic bell now and get one of these 115 decibel, rechargeable air horns for bikes.

-I’ve had my AirZound for just under a year now and it’s come in handy many, many times.
-I got my AirZound after researching into horns for bicycles.
-I commuted 30 miles a day at this point and was planning on making DIY bike horn after being in a few situations that one would of helped.
+I’ve had my AirZound horn since 2009 and it has come in handy many, many times.
+I got my AirZound after researching into electric and air horns for bicycles.
+I commuted 30 miles a day at this point and was planning on making DIY bike horn after being in a few nasty situations that a horn would of helped stop.
 I did some research on the internet and found there were a few options out there.
-The first solution I found was a loud electric horn.
-The sales pitch sounded fantastic, but I saw a video of it on youtube and it sounded terrible, so that was a big no-no. A little bit more research and I found the AirZound.
+The first solution I found was an electric bicycle horn.
+The sales pitch sounded fantastic, but I saw a video of a demonstration on YouTube and it sounded terrible, so that was a big no-no. A little bit more research and I found the AirZound bike horn.
+I have no regrets having bought it!

-The AirZound uses compressed air which you can pump in via your bike pump (Schrader valve – the big one).
+The AirZound bicycle horn uses compressed air which you can pump in via your bike pump (Schrader valve – the big one).
 You pump it up to a recommended 80-100 psi.
-This is done best via a track pump, though with a bit of effort you should be able to get it fully pumped up with a hand pump.
+This is done best via a track pump, though with a little bit of effort you should be able to get it fully pumped up with a hand pump.
 When fully pumped it can emit a very loud warning honk and should you decide to hold it down (or use it a lot) you should get about half a minute before it runs out of air.
 Unless you misuse it (or have an unfortunate ride) you should have enough pressure to last a reasonable amount of time between charges.
+A couple short sharp bursts normally does the trick and a few light taps can work well as a warning at junctions.

 How does it compare to similar bike horns?

 The main advantage of using compressed air like this is that you can reuse it.
 Traditional air horns can only be used once, where as this can be pumped up again and again.
-The electric ones I’ve seen weren’t very good and I’d be paranoid that they’d run out of battery power when I needed to use them (at least with the AirZound you know for sure when it is empty).
+The electric ones I have seen weren’t very good and I’d be paranoid that they’d run out of battery power when I needed to use them.
 Some people I know do use electric ones, but these are wired to dynamos.
 Again, the connections can become loose and dynamos will slow you down a bit and are a little old fashioned.

-Without my AirZound the car would have gone, which would have resulted in me having to do an emergency stop and probably loosing my cool and start yelling.
+Without my AirZound the car would have gone, which would have resulted in me having to do an emergency stop and probably loosing my cool.
 The AirZound saved me having to yell when I wasn’t sure if the car was going to pull out.
 If you yelled at every single car that might pull out you’d look silly…a light use of the horn and it doesn’t matter and does control situations.

 Here is another clip when the AirZound came in handy.
 Just imagine had I been going down hill and a little bit faster – the AirZound would have saved me going over the person’s car bonnet.

 The only problem with the quick release is that it will only fit thinner handlebars.
 This is fine for my mountain bike, but not so good for my road bike.
 However, a couple of cable ties and you can securely attach it to your handlebars.
-If you’re attaching it to dropped handlebars you may find you’d prefer it on the drop like I do, and the handlebar attachment wouldn’t work there.
-I will upload a photo of how I’ve attached my AirZound shortly.
+If you’re attaching it to dropped handlebars you may find you’d prefer it on the drop bar like I do, and the handlebar attachment wouldn’t work there.
+You can see how I have attached the AirZound onto my road bike here.
 Not being able to use the handlebar attachment on all bikes is a slight disadvantage, however, you can easily fit it to any type of bike and this con is out weighed with all of the safety advantages the AirZound has.

 Conclusion